ShinyTrinkets/twofold.ts/docs/readme.md

 All tags can be called in camelCase (eg: `<emojiClock />`), or separated by underline (eg:
 `<emoji_clock />`).

-The built-in tags are located in `/src/functions/` and are available automatically.
+The builtin tags are located in `/src/functions/` and are available automatically.
 To create extra tags, make a folder eg: "mkdir myFuncs" and create your TypeScript/ JavaScript files and expose the functions that you want.<br/> Then run `tfold --funcs myFuncs ...` to point it to your folder.
 All JavaScript files will be scanned and all exposed functions will be available as tags.<br/> You can